top of page

 Explore the scenic beauty of Limehouse Basin Marina, Narrow Street, Shadwell Basin, Tobacco Dock and what used to be London Dock in Wapping before finishing up at St Katherine Docks and the Tower of London on the eastern edge of the City of London

-ABOUT THE ACROSS LONDON MARATHON
+ABOUT THE ACROSS LONDON VISUAL MARATHON

 The Across London Visual Marathon takes in most of London’s iconic sights, from the Thames Barrier in the east to Hyde Park in the west.
 It’s designed to help you discover London with purpose, immersing you in the city’s rich history, vibrant culture, and visual splendour through interactive self-guided routes.